Supercomputing-System-AI-Lab/VecFlow/vecflow/examples/README.md

 #### Text Label Format (.txt)
 We also support a text-based label format (.txt):
 * Each line corresponds to one data point
-* Labels are comma-separated integers (1-indexed)
+* Labels are comma-separated integers
-* Valid label values range from 1 to N (where N is the maximum label value)
+* Valid label values range from 0 to N-1
-* A line containing only "0" indicates a data point with no labels
+* A line containing only "-1" indicates a data point with no labels

 **Important**: Text format labels (.txt) must be converted to binary .spmat format before passing to the VecFlow::build function.
-The conversion handles index offsets automatically - labels in text format are 1-indexed (where label "1" in .txt corresponds to label "0" in .spmat).

 #### Utility Functions
 For conversion and loading utilities, see: